You’ve reached my first ever blog post.

 I decided to take matters into my own hands which meant: goodbye marijuana.
 Two years spent cold turkey; I remember flushing my stash down the toilet and knowing it was a vice which didn’t serve me anymore.
 I rewired my programming from a place of sobriety.

 I also began to watch lots of upbeat films: romantic comedies, feel-good musicals.
-I was still struggling to sleep due to insomnia and spent a lot of disassociating; feeling detached from reality.
+I was still struggling to sleep due to insomnia and spent a lot of time disassociating; feeling detached from reality.
 I couldn’t concentrate or feel happy about things.
 I missed having “normal” issues i.e. Why hasn’t so and so replied to my text; I wish my stomach was flatter.

 I didn’t feel normal anymore.
 One night I became so scared that I had to sleep on my parents floor with my 4 year old brother in the bed.
-I remember feeling embarrassed but was grateful that they let me.
+I remember feeling embarrassed but was grateful they let me.

 Friends also helped, one came over to pat me to sleep; another would talk to me ’til early hours of the morning.
 It was around that time I received some crucial advice, advice which I actually accredit to reshaping my life: